What cops need to know about sovereign citizen encounters

 Upon arrest, make it a point to talk to these individuals.
-I don’t mean interrogate them; I mean interview/debrief them.
+I don’t mean interrogate them; I mean interview and debrief them.
 Attempt to learn as much as you can about them.

-I like to begin with “an information sheet.”
+I like to begin with an information sheet.
 This is a form that gathers general but pertinent information about them.
-Not only name, D.O.B., address, phone number and physical description, but where they work, who they reside with, their marital status, children, emergency contact information, who they might stay with in the event of an emergency, etc…
+Not only name, birth date., address, phone number and physical description, but also where they work, who they reside with, their marital status, children, emergency contact information and who they might stay with in the event of an emergency.

 This seems like a standard part of arrestee processing, but what it actually does is gathering intelligence while establishing a dialogue that helps them acquire a level of comfort with being questioned.